phgelias/MI628/README.md

-# MI628
+# MI628 - Causal Inference
-Atividades da disciplina MI628 - Inferência Causal (1s2024)
+Homework problems and activities from Ding, P. (2023).
+A First Course in Causal Inference, Chapman and Hall/CRC.